Wizard1209/dipdup_mcp_tutorial/README.md

 ## Scenaries

+Hi Copilot, how's my indexer doing?
+Please, answer very briefly in this dialog.

-Track USDC transfers, ask perplexity for correct contract address and from which block to start indexer.
-Add transfers index.
-Answer very briefly.
+Track USDC transfers, ask perplexity for correct contract address and block that was two years ago, add transfers index with these parameters.

+Index USDT from same block

+What do you know about token transfers to 0x29942F10A7442D23b926Dd7FE28955b9054Ebf7c?